Elektrobit/ebcl_template/docs/images/spec.md

 # Image specification

-Let's take a look at this QEMU build flow in detail, and see how the details of this solution are specified and the roles of the different [build helper tools](https://github.com/Elektrobit/ebcl_build_tools/).
+Let's take a look at this QEMU build flow example in detail and see how the details of this solution are specified and the roles of the different [build helper tools](https://github.com/Elektrobit/ebcl_build_tools/).

 ![Embedded Systems](../assets/QEMU_flow.drawio.png)

-Let’s take a look at it from left to right.
+Let’s look at it from left to right.
 The _base.yaml_ specifies the common aspects of all the generated artifacts.
 It configures the kernel package, the used apt repositories and the target CPU architecture.

 ```yaml
 # Kernel package to use